CReihsmann/Shiny_Triathlon/README.md

 - Records of air and water temperature have only relatively recently been available
 - Instances of times not being recorded
 - Mislabeling of events
-- No events available after 2019 in API, 2020 aside
+- No events available after 2019 in API

 ### Approach